apereo/apereo.github.io/_posts/cas/2018-09-06-cas53-dotcms-saml2-integration.md

 # Finale

-Thanks to Keith Conger of Colorado College who was kind enough share the above integration notes.
+Thanks to Keith Conger of Colorado College who was kind enough to share the above integration notes.
 If you too have an integration with a well-known SAML2 service provider, please consider sharing that guide in form of a blog post here as well.

 [Misagh Moayyed](https://twitter.com/misagh84)